angacom expo

 Case Study: How Companies Successfully Implement DevOps and SRE

-A global e-commerce company faced challenges with both development velocity and system reliability as their business scaled rapidly.
-Initially, they adopted DevOps practices to break down silos between their development and operations teams, implementing CI/CD pipelines and infrastructure as code.
-While these changes improved deployment frequency and reduced lead times, the company still experienced reliability issues during high-traffic periods.
+A globally operating e-commerce company had difficulties with both speed of development and reliability of its systems as its business grew very quickly.
+Initially, they used DevOps practices to eliminate silos between their development team and their operations team and introduced CI/CD pipelines and infrastructure as code.
+Through these changes, the company improved the frequency of deploying code and reduced lead times.
+At the same time, the company still had many reliability issues during periods of high traffic.

-The combination of approaches proved highly effective.
-The DevOps culture provided the collaborative foundation necessary for success, while SRE offered specific methodologies for improving reliability.
-Development teams gained clear guidelines about when to focus on new features versus reliability improvements, based on error budget consumption.
-Over time, both reliability and development velocity improved, with system availability increasing from 99.9% to 99.99% while deployment frequency doubled.
+The combination of the two approaches turned out to be highly productive.
+The DevOps culture provided the collaborative process necessary for the success of the SRE teams, while SRE offered methodology for getting better reliability.
+Development teams were given firm guidelines on when to focus on new features versus reliability, and there was transparency of how much of the budget was remaining.
+Over time, both reliability and speed of development improved, with availability going from 99.9% to 99.99% while frequency of deployment doubled.

 How AppRecode Can Help: SRE and DevOps Services

-At AppRecode, we understand that navigating the differences between SRE and DevOps can be challenging.
-Our experienced consultants help organizations determine which approach—or combination of approaches—best suits their specific needs and objectives.
+At AppRecode, we acknowledge the difficulty with distinguishing between SRE and DevOps.
+Our experienced consultants will assist organizations in determining which modernization approach, or combination of approaches, best achieves their needs and goals.

-Our DevOps services focus on cultural transformation, process improvement, and technical implementation.
-We help organizations break down silos between development and operations, establish CI/CD pipelines, and implement infrastructure as code.
-Our consultants work closely with your teams to foster a culture of collaboration and shared responsibility.
+Our DevOps services are to establish cultural transformation, process improvement, and technical implementation.
+We help organizations break down boundaries between development and operations.
+We support organizations in establishing CI/CD pipelines, infrastructure as code, or both.
+Our consultants work with your teams to cultivate a culture of collaboration and shared ownership.

-For organizations seeking to implement SRE, we provide specialized expertise in reliability engineering, monitoring, and automation.
-Our SRE consultants help establish SLOs and error budgets, implement robust monitoring systems, and develop automated remediation solutions.
-We also assist in building and training SRE teams with the necessary skills to maintain reliable systems at scale.
+For organizations looking to advance SRE, we have specialized consultants who will focus on risk engineering, monitoring, and automation.
+Our SRE consultants can help establish SLOs and error budgets, deploy robust monitoring tools, or develop automated remediation solutions.
+We will also build capacity through building and training SRE teams to establish the skills to keep systems reliable and/or durable at scale.

-Many of our clients benefit from our integrated approach that combines elements of both DevOps and SRE.
-We help organizations develop a DevOps culture while implementing SRE practices for critical systems.
-This balanced approach leverages the strengths of both methodologies to improve both delivery velocity and system reliability.
+Numerous clients have achieved positive results from our integrated solution that incorporates both the DevOps and SRE paradigms.
+We have worked with clients to develop DevOps culture while implementing SRE practices for critical systems.
+This approach draws on components of both to improve delivery speed and reliability.

 Conclusion

-While DevOps and SRE share common goals around improving software delivery and system reliability, they represent different approaches to achieving these objectives.
-DevOps emphasizes cultural change and collaboration across development and operations, while SRE applies software engineering principles to operations challenges with a focus on measuring and maintaining reliability.
+Although DevOps and SRE have similar goals around improving software delivery and reliability of systems, they are outcomes of different frameworks to approach these goals.
+DevOps frames its emphasis on cultural change and collaboration across development and operations, while SRE applies principles of software engineering to the challenges involved in operations with an emphasis on capturing measures that allow for calculating and maintaining reliability.

 Frequently Asked Questions